Khương Hữu Điểu: Political and banking life

+Khuong represented the government of South Vietnam when speaking at many international banking and economic summits.

-In 1974, prior to end of the Vietnam War, Khuong discussed at an international forum about Vietnam's future in education.
+In 1974, prior to the end of the Vietnam War, Khuong discussed at an international forum about Vietnam's future in education.
 The conference was well received by thousand attendees.

 During his official roles with South VietNam government, Khương did many lectures, participated as board members of various organizations as follows: